evanliu3594/PM2.5-attr-mort/README.md

 3. Open the `PM25-attr-mort.Rproj` file in Rstudio.

-4. Open `HealthBurdenCalc.R`, and specify filenames in the `Data Load` section if data is customized.
+4. In script `HealthBurdenCalc.R`, specify filenames in the `DataLoad` section if data is customized.

-5. Run codes in `HealthBurdenCalc.R` by rows.
+5. Run codes in `HealthBurdenCalc.R` by rows to calculate and summarise the result.

 # Changelog